Fed's Bullard says post-liftoff attention to shift to inflation

 In setting policy, the misses on gross domestic product and inflation appeared to be given more weight, leading policymakers to keep rates near zero even as the economy neared full employment.

-"The negative surprises with respect to real GDP growth and inflation carried more weight during this period than the positive surprises on labor market performance," he said.
+"The negative surprises with respect to real GDP growth and inflation carried more weight during this period than the positive surprises on labour market performance," he said.

 An initial rate hike now appears likely to be approved when the Fed meets next week, a decision that would end seven years of near-zero rates and begin the first rate tightening cycle in a decade.